Chat on WhatsApp

 Crm workflow automation

-CRM workflow automation keeps stages, ownership, and record updates inside one CRM, instead of scattering work across chat messages, spreadsheets, and manual follow-up.
+CRM workflow automation keeps stages, ownership, and record updates in one system instead of spreading work across manual follow-ups and separate tools.

 The setup shown here includes Kanban and list views, automation rules, workflows, activities, and communication actions such as WhatsApp, SMS, email, and Zoom.